The Life Story of John Lee, or The Man They Could Not Hang (1912 film)

 The Life Story of John Lee, or the Man They Could Not Hang is a 1912 Australian silent film based on a stage play about the true life story of John Babbacombe Lee.

+Its original title was In the Shadow of the Scaffold, or The Man They Could Not Hang but is better known under the later title.

-It was the first of three films (to date) on this story, and is considered a lost film.
+The film was the first of three (to date) on this story, and is considered a lost film.